roahmlab/kinova_robust_control/installation/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

+You would also need to run this compile command **every time** you make changes to the code.

-3. Every time you open a new terminal, remember to source the workspace to load custom ros2 messages:
+3. **Every time** you open a new terminal, remember to source the workspace to load custom ros2 messages:

 ```bash
 source install/setup.bash
 ```

----

 ## Install Through Docker (Strongly Recommended Setup)